MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/variable-data-types.md

 - **Exchange mail message** - Represents an email message retrieved from an Exchange server.
 The **Retrieve Exchange email messages** action populates these variables.

 > [!NOTE]
-> You can find all the available properties of the email messages in the [respective documentation article](https://review.docs.microsoft.com/en-us/power-automate/ui-flows/desktop/datatype-properties#exchange-mail-messages).
+> You can find all the available properties of the Exchange email messages in the [respective documentation article](https://review.docs.microsoft.com/en-us/power-automate/ui-flows/desktop/datatype-properties#exchange-mail-messages).

 ### Files and folders